The supporting structure in any pavement design is provided by the base and sub-base materials.

 - The pH is < 6,0 treat with lime until the pH = 10,0 before use

 For Natural gravel and other crushed aggregates, use material if the electrical conductivity (EC) is 0,15 Sm-a, but pay particular attention to design and construction if the pH =6,0

 - pH = 6,0 the EC is 0,02 Sm-a and sulphates are not a problem, use the material.
 If not, analyse the material in accordance with the customer’s instructions and submit a proposal for approval.

-    - Where the salinity of water added for compaction causes the salinity of the material to increase, determine soluble salinity within 24 hours to compaction before prime coat is applied.
+- Where the salinity of water added for compaction causes the salinity of the material to increase, determine soluble salinity within 24 hours to compaction before a prime coat is applied.